 Many future instruments (e.g., Wind Profilers networks, automated aircraft reports and the Hyperspectal Environmental Sounder planned for GOES-R) have the capability of resolving atmospheric features beyond today's capabilities in both time and space.
-Although these data are expected to generate improvements in numerical forecast guidance out to 48 hours and beyond, a greater benefit from these high-time-frequency and detailed data sources may come from their use in real time objective nowcasting systems designed to assist forecasters with identifying rapidly developing, small-scale extreme weather events.
+Although these data are expected to generate improvements in numerical forecast guidance out to 48 hours and beyond, a greater benefit from these high-timefrequency and detailed data sources may come from their use in real time objective nowcasting systems designed to assist forecasters with identifying rapidly developing, small-scale extreme weather events.

-These nowcasting systems will need to detect and retain extreme variations in the atmosphere, incorporate large volumes of high-resolution asynoptic data from satellites and other highresolution systems, and be very computationally efficient.
+These nowcasting systems will need to detect and retain extreme variations in the atmosphere, incorporate large volumes of high-resolution asynoptic data from satellites and other high-resolution systems, and be very computationally efficient.
 Accomplishing this will require numerical approaches and techniques that are notably different from those used in numerical weather prediction where the forecast objectives cover longer time periods.
-The nowcasting systems will need to place an emphasis on retaining the accuracy of individual observations and preserving the large gradients seen in these data through Speed, however, will be of the essence, time. since in many cases the detailed information provided in the observations is extremely perishable.
+The nowcasting systems will need to place an emphasis on retaining the integrity of individual observations and preserving the large gradients seen in these data through time.
+Speed, however, will be of the essence, since in many cases the detailed information provided in the observations is extremely perishable and rapid and frequent updates are essential in the field.

-The basis for a new approach to objective nowcasting is presented that uses LaGrangian techniques to optimize the impact and retention of information provided by multiple observing systems.
-Real data tests are shown in which \Corresponding author address: Dr. Ralph A. Petersen, University of Wisconsin-Madison, Cooperative Institute for Meteorological Satellite Studies (CIMSS), 1225 West Dayton Street, Madison, WI 53705; email: Ralph.Petersen@SSEC.WISC.EDU GOES Derived Product Imagers (DPIs) of multilayer precipitable water observations are used with the goal of identifying horizontal and vertical details of the environments associated with the onset of significant weather events several hours in advance.
+The basis for a new approach to objective nowcasting is presented that uses lagrangian techniques to optimize the impact and retention of information provided by multiple observing systems.
+Real-data tests are shown in which GOES Derived Product Imagers (DPIs) of multi-layer precipitable water observations are used with the goal of identifying horizontal and vertical details of the environments associated with the onset of significant weather events several hours in advance.
+These data serve as surrogates for products from the upcoming GOES-R ABI, while tests with AIRS data can provide insight into the additional benefit that might be gained from a future GOES hyperspectral sounder.